Shimanti/Shimanti/README.md

 - 🌱 I used to work in Finance and with StartUps, as well as big companies.
 I am now building my own **Apps**.

-- 🤝 I just finished migrating my **Mom's Indian Cookbook Vol1** from a PDF to a React App.
+- 🤝 I migrated my **Mom's Indian Cookbook Vol1** from a PDF to a React App.

 - 🔭 I’m working on **a Blood Pressure Application**